 Near Pecos in San Miguel County, New Mexico — The American Mountains (Southwest)

 Location.
-35° 32.351′ N, 105° 40.996′ W. Marker is near Pecos, New Mexico, in San Miguel County.
-Marker is on State Road 63 2.7 miles south of State Road 50, on the left when traveling south.
+35° 33.583′ N, 105° 40.888′ W. Marker is near Pecos, New Mexico, in San Miguel County.
+Marker is on State Highway 63 1.1 miles south of State Highway 50, on the right when traveling south.
 Touch for map.
-Left turn lanes are provided from NM 63.
-Marker is in this post office area: Pecos NM 87552, United States of America.
+Marker is located in a small parking area on the west side of the highway, next

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 10, 2013, by Chris English of Phoenix, Arizona.
-This page has been viewed 945 times since then and 61 times this year.
-Photos: 1, 2, 3. submitted on June 10, 2013, by Chris English of Phoenix, Arizona.
-4, 5, 6, 7. submitted on July 2, 2013, by Chris English of Phoenix, Arizona. • Syd Whittle was the editor who published this page.
+This page was last revised on July 9, 2018.
+This page originally submitted on July 9, 2018, by Brian Anderson of Kingwood, Texas.
+This page has been viewed 38 times since then.
+Photos: 1, 2. submitted on July 9, 2018, by Brian Anderson of Kingwood, Texas. • Syd Whittle was the editor who published this page.

 Editor’s want-list for this marker.
-A photo of the National Register of Historic Places plaque. • Can you help?
+Photo of the rear side of the marker. • Can you help?